 How to Grow

-Azaleas are usually sold as young plants in small pots from a nursery.
+Azaleas are usually sold as young plants in small pots from a nursery (you can also propagate your own).
 When you bring yours home, dig a hole as deep and wide as the original pot, remove the plant, and place it inside.

 It should be the same depth in the soil of the new container as it was in the old one.